EDUCATING THE NEXT

 2016

-GHS awarded the EPA Environmental Champion Award in recognition of its commitment to environmental sustainability and for leading by example in the Virgin Islands.
+GHS was awarded the EPA Environmental Champion Award in recognition of its commitment to environmental sustainability and for leading by example in the Virgin Islands.

 GHS opened its doors just five days after the second of two category five hurricanes hit St. John.
 The Board of Trustees waived tuition for the 2017-2018 school year and welcomed all students on St. John to attend.